-Because surgery can be challenging for patients, our team may first recommend a non-operative approach, such as bracing or casting for infants with scoliosis.
-However, if surgery is the best option, our team of experienced pediatric orthopedic surgeons offers innovative approaches with outcomes among the best in the nation.
+In fact, we often recommend a non-surgical approach where possible, such as bracing or casting for infants with scoliosis.
+However, if surgery is the best option, our experience and innovative approaches make us one of the safest, most effective pediatric orthopedic surgery teams in the nation.

 Active members of the Pediatric Orthopedic Society of North America